ramthescnd/blog/_posts/2022-02-12-first-post.md

 It's a damn beauty 😍!

-I bought some old-stock from a trusted ebay seller, but really don't ask me how much this thing costed me.
+I bought some old-stock from a trusted ebay seller, but really don't ask me how much this thing costed me 😬.
+I'm still waiting (as of 07.04.2022) for the xStation and the 3D-printed SD-mount for the ODE, but at least I finally got tracking number.
-I just could not resist 😬.
-So, Im still waiting for the xStation and the 3D-printed SD-mount for the ODE.
-(Im still waiting for it as of 07.04.2022, but at least I finally got a tracking number..)

-You know how things go...

 Until then, happy repairing & modding!